Board of Directors and Officers

 Kathy earned a Master in Liberal Arts (MLA) from The Johns Hopkins University and a B.A from Notre Dame of Maryland University.
 She was elected to Kappa Gamma Pi, the National Catholic College Graduate Honor Society.

-Traci Wilkes Smith is an agent at Willinger Talent Agency, Inc. where she represents news anchors, hosts, correspondents, sports and weather anchors at networks and local stations in top 30 markets throughout the United States.
-Traci obtained her Juris Doctorate from Rutgers School of Law.
-She is a member of the New York and New Jersey Bars and began her legal career as an associate at the law firm of Arent Fox, LLC in New York.
-Traci serves on the Board of Directors of the National Blood Clot Alliance as the Vice President.
-Traci survived a DVT and Pulmonary Embolism when she was just 25 years old.
-Traci enjoys spending time with her husband Charles Smith and their daughter Zoë.
+Traci serves as Vice President of the Board of Directors of the National Blood Clot Alliance and is a member of several journalist organizations such as NABJ, AAJA and NAHJ.
+She obtained her Juris Doctorate from Rutgers School of Law.
+She is a member of the New York and New Jersey state bars and began her legal career as an associate at the law firm of Arent Fox, LLC in New York.
+Traci enjoys spending time with her husband Charles and their two children.